isabella232/js-azure-maps-plugin/README.md

 [http://localhost:8080/](http://localhost:8080/) in your browser.
 The server will listen for changes and live reload as updates are made.

-If this is your first time developing with the Contextual Airspace plugin, you'll need to store an AirMap API Key and Mapbox Access Token in your localStorage for use on the `http://localhost:8080/` demo page:
+If this is your first time developing with the Contextual Airspace plugin, you'll need to store an AirMap API Key and Azure Maps Access Token in your localStorage for use on the `http://localhost:8080/` demo page:

 ```javascript